inkandswitch/patchwork/core/elements/src/isolation/README.md

 **Analyzed types:**

 - **`patchwork:contact`** — returns the user's contact document URL.
-Leaks minimal information (the user's own contact doc, which is auto-allowlisted as a special case).
-Used by comments-view and codemirror-base to tag comments with the current user.
+Leaks minimal information (the user's own contact doc), and will only be bridged when the host opts in via `shared-providers`.
+Used by tools such as comments-view and codemirror-base to tag comments with the current user.
 - **`patchwork:selected-doc`** — returns the currently selected document URLs.
 Used by history-view to know which document to show history for.
 Values are silently filtered to only include URLs already on the document allowlist (no prompting) — the semantic is "which of my allowlisted documents is selected," not "give me access to the selected document."

 **All other subscription types are rejected.** Bridging additional providers could leak document URLs or other sensitive information to the isolated context.